Shrouqtalhi/SDA-onsite-mern-project-backend/README.md

 This repository contains a Node.js/Express.js application with RESTful API endpoints for a library or e-commerce application.
 The API allows you to interact with items in the library or products in the store.

-`This is a teamwork assignment where you will work as a team within your group`
+`This is a teamwork assignment where you will work as a team within your group`å

 ## How to work